-- Two Lab sessions (in groups of 2-4 students)

-- 1. Recording, calibration and evaluation of sound

-- 2. Sound insulation measurement

-- Approximately 2 hours on site

-- Preparation and post-processing time needed

-- Results presented in form of a report

-- Either passed or returned for completion
+- Two Lab sessions (in groups of 2-4 students) - 1.
+Recording, calibration and evaluation of sound - 2.
+Sound insulation measurement - 2 hours on site - Preparation and post-processing time needed - Results presented in a presentation (Lab 1) and a report (Lab 2) - Either passed or returned for corrections